bugsbugsbux/jjj/understanding-j.md

 ## Inverse and Tacit Functions:

 Many (mostly monadic) builtin verbs define an **inverse function** to undo their effect.
-The inverse of this *monads* can be *shown* with argument `_1` to adverb `b.`.
+The inverse of these *monads* can be *shown* with argument `_1` to adverb `b.`.

 An explicit function does not have an inverse by default, but one can be